kenko911/OMatG/README.md

 well as the average (normalized) root-mean square displacement between the matched structures.

 By default, structures are matched at the same index in the generated dataset and the prediction dataset.
-Optionally, the match-everyone-to-reference rate can be computed instead by specifying `--metre=True`, in which case the best match from all generated structures are counted with respect to each structure in the prediction dataset.
+Optionally, the match-everyone-to-reference (`METRe`) rate can be computed instead by specifying `--metre=True`, in which case the best match from all generated structures are counted with respect to each structure in the prediction dataset.

 Typically, non-matching generated structures are ignored for the average root-mean square displacement.
 This command also reports an average corrected root-mean square error (`cRMSE`).
 Here, non-matching structures are penalized with the